#Hideaways

 What outdoor guidelines must be observed in wildlife rest areas and protected areas?

 Do not enter wildlife rest areas, plant protection areas and restricted zones.
 Signposts mark the protected areas where special rules apply.
-Never leave the marked paths and tracks and always follow the signs.
+Never leave the marked paths and tracks and always follow the signs on site.
 Plants must not be dug up, picked or trampled.

 Oeschinensee